Meet the Northern Lights in Greenland

 • Visit the sled dogs in Ilulissat

-• Hike to Sermermiut and visit to the Icefjord Centre
+• Hike to Sermermiut and a visit to the Icefjord Centre

 • City tour with museum visit in Nuuk